 Sea Grant’s mission is to help provide communities, industry, and resource management agencies with the water science they need through outreach, communication, and research funding.
 Their focus areas are: healthy coastal ecosystems, sustainable fisheries and aquaculture, resilient communities and economies, and environmental literacy and workforce development.
 Sea Grant outreach educators and communicators help translate and deliver technical scientific research into application-ready information.

 Sea Grant extension educators conduct workshops and trainings to target audiences on topics including rising lake levels, harmful algal blooms, green infrastructure, and teaching Great Lakes science to students.
-Their extension staff also participate on a variety of community and local government committees where they serve as neutral brokers of sound science information.

-Minnesota Sea Grant provides financial support for water-related research through a competitive request for proposals every two years and through program development grants that target issues requiring a rapid response, such as testing Duluth-area beaches for the virus that cause COVID-19.
+Minnesota Sea Grant provides financial support for water-related research through a competitive request for proposals every two years and through program development grants that target issues requiring a rapid response, such as testing Duluth-area beaches for the virus that causes COVID-19.

-Photo credit: Minnesota Sea Grant
+Photo used with permission by Minnesota Sea Grant

 Now that you’ve learned more, the best way to create change is by getting involved!
 Donate your money or time, find support, and take action.
 Citizen climate action means a stronger, healthier, more vibrant Duluth!

 Learn more about Minnesota Sea Grant.